This is the most common problem caused by inventory location settings in Shopify stores.

 If you have multiple locations, choose the location from which you want to fulfill online orders.
 This could be your billing address, your shipping origin, or a warehouse closer to your customers.

-Step 3: Mark the “Fulfill online order from this location” with a check
+Step 3: Tick ‘Fulfill online order from this location’

-This will help Shopify understand that this is the location from which online orders should be fulfilled.
+This will help Shopify understand that this is the location from which online orders will be fulfilled.

 Step 4: Click on “View inventory”